-The Center for Healing & Hope provides urgent medical care for people:
+The Center for Healing & Hope provides medical care for people:

 We are much more than a substitute for a visit to the hospital or emergency room:

-- Our doctors and nurses are volunteers– they are here because they care.
+- Our staff and volunteers are here because they care

-- Clinic staff speak Spanish and English or work with volunteer translators.
+- Clinic staff speak Spanish and English or work with volunteer interpreters

 Clinic visit cost